-Unlike traditional tank-style water heaters which constantly use energy to maintain a hot water supply, tankless water heaters do not store any water and only expend energy when you turn on a hot water tap or when appliances, like dishwashers and washing machines, are in use.
+Unlike traditional tank-style water heaters, which continuously use energy to maintain a hot water supply, tankless water heaters only expend energy when you turn on a hot water tap or when you’re using appliances.

-The on-demand style of operation results in their biggest advantage; energy and cost savings.
+This on-demand style of operation results in their most significant advantage: energy and cost savings.

 Besides energy and cost savings, there are several other reasons to choose a tankless water heater over a traditional tank-style heater.
 Tankless water heaters produce an endless supply of hot water, take up less space, have a lower risk of leaking, are safer, and have a significantly longer lifespan on average.

 The main disadvantage of tankless water heaters is their upfront cost (unit and installation) is significantly higher than tank-style heaters.
-In fact, including installation tankless water heaters cost on average 3 times more than tank-style water heaters.
+Including installation, tankless water heaters cost 3 times more than tank-style water heaters on average.